 Waive or Enroll in University Sponsored Insurance

-Students who take no action will automatically be enrolled in and billed for the University-sponsored plan for the full annual cost of the plan.
+- Students who do NOT waive out will automatically be enrolled in and billed for the University-sponsored plan for the full annual cost of the plan.

-- During the waiver period, students may access the waiver site to complete and submit a Waiver Request or to voluntarily enroll in the plan.
+- During the waiver period, students may access the waiver site through UnitedHealthcare StudentResources to complete and submit a Waiver Request or to voluntarily enroll in the University-sponsored plan.

 The sponsored policy is with United Healthcare and provides our students access to a wide national network of providers and facilities when care is necessary outside of the plan requirements.